tomzx/blog.tomrochette.com-content/agi/natural-language/article.md

 * Shared vocabulary
 * Unique vocabulary
 * Distance metric (how close are two users to being the same based on vocabulary?)
+	* X-dimensional vocabulary embedding
+	* Euclidean distance, where each dimension is 0 if the user does not know the word and 1 if he does, such that the Euclidean distance for a vocabulary of 1 word is either 0 or 1, 2 words is 0, 1 or 2, etc.

 # Context specific
 ## IRC/Chat oriented
-* Most active channels
+* Most active channels (most users, most messages)
-* Most active users
+* Most active users (globally, per channel)
 * Most active user per channel
 * Activity distribution throughout the day (per channel)
 * Vocabulary analysis